 Elementary Learning Program

-Students meet twice a week, like Kumon and Mathnasium, but General Academic surpasses these and other services as students meet privately with one of our brilliant tutors and follow our expertly crafted curriculum.
+Like Kumon and Mathnasium, students meet twice a week to work through the curriculum, but General Academic surpasses these and other franchise learning centers as students meet privately with one of our brilliant tutors and follow our expertly crafted curriculum.

 Format and Cost

-Our program is designed to be engaged in year-round and is structured as:
+Our program is designed to engage students year-round and is structured as:

-• 30 minutes for math and 30 minutes for reading and writing in each session
+• Split 30 minutes for math and 30 minutes for reading and writing in each session

 To ensure schedule integrity and consistency with the same tutor, we strongly recommend that the days and times of these sessions remain the same throughout the program.